-NASA is in the early stages of preparing for Servicing Mission 4, subject to final authorization by the NASA Administrator.
-SM4 is currently scheduled for no earlier than December 2007, near the mid-point of a normal cycle.
+Servicing Mission 4 is currently scheduled for no earlier than December 2007, near the mid-point of a normal cycle.
 Since the exact date remains uncertain, and may slide to early 2008, Cycle 16 will be truncated at SM4.
 Cycle 16 will therefore have the same instruments as Cycle 15, and all observations will be made in Two-Gyro mode.
-Assuming SM4 is successful, the new instruments, COS and WFC3, will be available in Cycle 17, as well as, possibly, a repaired STIS instrument; the WFPC2 will be retired at that time.
+Assuming SM4 is successful, the new instruments, COS and WFC3, will be available in Cycle 17, as well as a repaired STIS instrument.